Future OEM Software Business Models

 Most executives in manufacturing-based businesses agree that our ability to predict the future is poorly developed.
 Faced with this seemingly impossible task, most managers are content to simply validate pre-established notions.
 In business, as in religion or science, a transformation of the superstructure takes place much more slowly than that of the substructure, making it easy to believe past truths despite emergent evidence of change.
 We believe this is the case when it comes to the impact of software on OEMs.

-Get Harbor’s slide deck “Smart Systems & IoT Software Business Models.”
+Get Harbor’s Growth Strategy Insight “Smart Systems & IoT Software Business Models.”

 Fill out the form below to download it for free.